The Odo Solution

 Jake wasn’t removing muscle slack in his spine, his back wasn’t stable, so his body went into protection mode.
-He wasn’t turning on the right muscles at the right time and with the right sequencing and synergy to remove muscle muscle slack.
+He wasn’t turning on the right muscles at the right time and with the right sequencing and synergy to remove muscle slack.
 As a result, his body wouldn’t allow segmental motion.

 The solution was simple.